Create effective listings in AppSource and within Office

 - Avoid using jargon or specialized terminology; don't assume that users know what they're looking for.

 - Include keywords that customers might search for.

-Figure 2.
-A good short description next to one that relies on the brand name
+The following figure shows a good short description next to one that relies on the brand name*

 Effective long descriptions

 The long description is displayed on your landing page in AppSource and within Office.
 It should match the description in your manifest as closely as possible.
 You have room for a more detailed description, including the main features, the problems it solves, and the target audience for your solution.
 Be sure to include popular search keywords.
 The Office.com search engine will pick these up in search query return sets.

 In your long description, answer the following questions:

 - How does your solution benefit its user?